 “In order to seek truth, it is necessary once in the course of our life, to doubt, as far as possible, of all things.”

 Through his works, René Descartes was able to set the foundations of the society’s emancipation from the Church, and shifting it from the medieval to the modern period.
 In mathematics, Descartes was able to lay the foundations for Leibniz and Newton to develop calculus and he discovered the law of reflection, achieving a critical contribution to the field of optics.
 One of Descartes’ most enduring legacies was his development of Cartesian or analytic geometry, which uses algebra to describe geometry.
 He “invented the convention of representing unknowns in equations by x, y, and z, and knowns by a, b, and c“.
 He also “pioneered the standard notation” that uses superscripts to show the powers or exponents.
 He was first to assign a fundamental place for algebra in our system of knowledge, using it as a method to automate or mechanize reasoning, particularly about abstract, unknown quantities.

 René Descartes passed away on February 11, 1650 in Stockholm.
 In 1663, Pope Alexander VII set his works on the ‘Index of Prohibited Books’.

-At yovisto, you can enjoy a video lecture by Dr. Richard Brown on Descartes’ Method of Doubt.
+Dr. Richard Brown on Descartes’ Method of Doubt.

 References and Further Reading: